isakro/shoredate/README.md

 ## Geographical and temporal coverage

-As the method of shoreline dating is contingent on relative sea-level change, it is dependent on reliable geological reconstructions of this development.
+As the method of shoreline dating is determined by relative sea-level change, it is dependent on reliable geological reconstructions of this development.
 At present, the method as outlined here is therefore limited to being applicable in the region of south-eastern Norway